Outline of the exhibition |

-Philip Wise Becker draws casual things in everyday scenery with a unique sensibilities.
-This time, I will exhibit the works he found and painted during his stay in Japan.
-There are a variety of motifs, from barrier signs placed on the road to keep cars and off-limits, trucks and buildings, Japanese-style rooms with tatami mats, trash cans, everyday tools to carpentry tools.
-In addition, we have prepared videos that guide you to the atelier in Paris by yourself, and we borrow notes from the atelier as well as favorite tools brought back from Japan.
-Please take a look at the various appearances of Japan drawn from Wise Becker's point of view. ※Information on exhibitions, closings and events may change in order to prevent the spread of COVID-19 infection.
-For the latest information, please check the official website of the gallery Acquad.
+Philip Wise Becker draws casual things in everyday scenery with a unique sensibility.
+This time, we will exhibit works that he found during his stay in Japan.
+Various motifs were available, ranging from barrier signs placed on the road for car depots and off-limits, trucks and buildings, Japanese-style rooms with tatami mats, trash cans, everyday tools to carpentry tools.
+In addition, we have prepared videos to guide you to the atelier in Paris, and we borrow notes from the atelier as well as favorite tools brought back from Japan.
+Please take a look at the various forms of Japan drawn from the perspective of Wise Becker. ※To prevent the spread of COVID-19 infection, information on exhibitions, closed and events may be changed in the future.
+For the latest information, please check the official website of Gallery Aquad.

 - Philippe Weisbecker Inside Japan: Carpentry Tools, Architectures, Daily Items

-Japanese carpentry tools, freshly made things, everyday items, as seen by Philip Wise Becker
+Japanese carpentry tools, freshly made items and everyday items seen by Philip Wise Becker

 - Venue